 We believe in the authority of Scripture.
 We believe the Bible, under the Lordship of Christ, is central to the life of the individual and the church.
 We affirm the freedom and right of every Christian to interpret and apply scripture under the leadership of the Holy Spirit.

 We believe in the autonomy of every local church.
 We believe Baptist churches are free, under the Lordship of Christ, to determine their membership and leadership, to order their worship and work, to ordain whomever they perceive as gifted for ministry and to participate as they deem appropriate in the larger Body of Christ.

 We believe in freedom of religion, freedom for religion, and freedom from religion.
 We support the separation of church and state.

-For the most part, our church relates to the ministry and mission of The Cooperative Baptist Fellowship and The Tennessee Cooperative Baptist Fellowship.
-We also maintain ties with The Tennessee Baptist Convention, and The Southern Baptist Convention.
+Our church’s main mission partners are The Cooperative Baptist Fellowship and The Tennessee Cooperative Baptist Fellowship.
+We also maintain ties with The Southern Baptist Convention.
 We regularly contribute to the work of The Baptist World Alliance and The Baptist Joint Committee for Religious Liberty.